Traveling Alone Where You’re Not Supposed To

 In my second week, I decided to travel to Amritsar, located in the Punjab region in the far North West of India.
 The Golden Temple is located in the heart of the city and is known to be the holiest of Sikh temples in the world.
 Four doors mark the entrance of the temple, symbolizing the openness of the Sikhs towards all people and religions.
 As I circled around the gold covered marvel to watch the daily ceremony, my scarf slipped off my head without me noticing.
 Within seconds a passer-by noticed, gesturing at me to fix my attire.
 I felt self-conscious as I readjusted my scarf to cover my scalp, but as the days progressed, covering my shoulders and legs seemed as natural as putting shoes on.
 A positive attitude was essential.
 Although this clothing in the relentless heat was a burden at the best of times, I found enjoyment in experimenting with an array of patterned scarves and pants, a refreshing change from the usual black attire I wore back home.
 It was in my best interest to blend in, and it was a compromise I was willing to make, if only for that short month.

 Coming from a country where women shared the same rights as men, I often found the general treatment difficult to adapt to.
-As I travelled around with my male British friend for the first week, many people who needed to communicate with us would primarily talk to him as a means of respect, but it was a culture shock that I was not used to.
+As I traveled around with my male British friend for the first week, many people who needed to communicate with us would primarily talk to him as a means of respect, but it was a culture shock that I was not used to.
 As he bargained with the tuk-tuk drivers or ordered food, I found myself very distant from the conversation and wanted to be addressed in the same way.
-As soon as my friend was out of sight, there were many people who wanted to talk to me.
-I always enjoyed talking to people when I travelled, and I felt as if it was something that was taken away from me.
-That slight taste of inequality made me feel incredibly frustrated, thought I knew it could have been much worse.
+This experience reminded me of the dynamics of mature dating in the UK, where older women often face unique challenges in being recognized and respected as individuals.
+As soon as my friend was out of sight, many people wanted to talk to me.
+I always enjoyed talking to people when I traveled, and I felt as if it was something that was taken away from me.
+That slight taste of inequality made me feel incredibly frustrated, though I knew it could have been much worse.

 No matter how conservatively I dressed, the attention I received from the local men could at times be overwhelming.
 Simply smiling in conversation could be interpreted as flirting, so with my bubbly personality, this was just another difficult situation I had to persevere through.
 In my first few days of traveling I began to act more conservatively, limiting my hand gestures or shying away from laughter in conversation.
 It had been explained to me that some Western women were perceived as “easy” by some of the local men, and it was something that left a bitter taste in my mouth.
 In the last few days, I met several other female travellers in India who had opted to wear fake wedding rings to get the point across.
 Perhaps if I was traveling through India a second time I would have done the same, but at that late into my trip it didn’t seem necessary.
 Although being dishonest abroad was not something that I would usually encourage, in this situation it seemed like the appropriate move.
 Almost every day I was approached by a man seeking conversation, and I’d eventually learn that calling a man you were not interested in “brother” successfully conveyed a lack of romantic interest.
 Brutal honestly was something I used regularly as tip toeing around the man’s feelings could encourage the unwanted behaviour even more.
 There were points where I thought I was becoming overly paranoid, but reflecting back on it now, it was just the right thing to do.